primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         explicit :term:`many to one` relationship to their parent object.

-        An example one to many schema (which note is identical to the :term:`many to one` schema):
+        An example one to many schema (which, note, is identical to the :term:`many to one` schema):

         .. sourcecode:: sql